-As healthcare evolves, nurse practitioners and those with a doctorate of nursing practice (DNP) degree have more opportunities to work as independent healthcare providers and in leadership.
-Nurses with a doctorate lead the way in healthcare and take an active role in shaping the future of healthcare in this country at the policy, organizational, site and patient care levels.
+As healthcare evolves, nurse practitioners and those with a Doctorate of Nursing Practice (DNP) degree have more opportunities to work as independent healthcare providers and in leadership roles.
+Nurses with a doctorate lead the way in healthcare and take an active role in shaping the future of U.S. healthcare at the policy, organizational, site, and patient care levels.
 They have the clinical skills and knowledge to manage and implement changes to improve caregiving and patient outcomes.

 Educate the Next Generation

-DNPs who thrive in the academic environment, like research and publishing, and enjoy interacting with students should consider an educational career path after obtaining the DNP.
+DNPs who aspire to the academic environment and think they may enjoy research, publishing, and interacting with students should consider an educational career path after obtaining their DNP degree.

-Nurses with a doctorate degree might join a university faculty or work in research institutions.
-They can also find employment in hospital or clinical staff continuing education.
-Not only do these professionals work with students, but they also develop the curricula and the educational methodologies for the program.
+Nurses with a doctorate in nursing degree might join a university faculty or work in research institutions.
+They can also find employment in conducting hospital or clinical staff continuing education.
+Here, DNPs work with students and develop the curricula and educational methodologies for a program.

 Conduct Groundbreaking Research

-A DNP also makes it possible to research new ways of treating patients and optimizing both the workforce and patient outcomes.
-Nurses who have a doctorate degree can launch a successful clinical research career with an interdisciplinary approach to healthcare.
+A DNP degree also makes it possible to research new ways of treating patients and optimizing outcomes for both patients and caregivers.
+Nurses with a doctorate in nursing degree can launch a successful clinical research career with an interdisciplinary approach to healthcare.

-Clinical research nurse practitioners partner up with other medical or academic professionals to coordinate and implement clinical studies, design research programs, choose investigation methodologies, take care of study participants and draw valid conclusions based on empirical evidence.
+Clinical research nurse practitioners often partner up with other medical or academic professionals to coordinate and implement clinical studies, design research programs, choose investigation methodologies, take care of study participants, and draw valid conclusions based on empirical evidence.

-From oncology to infertility treatment research and new pharmacological product examination, clinical research nurse practitioners have an extensive range of fields to specialize in.
+From oncology to infertility treatment research and new pharmacological product examination, clinical research nurse practitioners can specialize in an extensive range of fields.
 Such a career choice comes with a high level of satisfaction with every discovery that’s made.

 Serve Patients at a Higher Level

-What can you do with a doctorate in nursing if you don’t want to pursue career development in the academic or research sectors?
-DNP graduates can opt for an advanced patient care practice, especially in medical fields that need extensive knowledge and specialized skills.
+What can you do with a doctorate in nursing if you don’t want to pursue the academic or research paths?
+There are many other choices.
+DNP graduates can opt for an advanced patient care practice, particularly in medical fields that need extensive knowledge and specialized skills.

-A person who has a doctorate degree in nursing can practice as a psychiatric mental health nurse, a family nurse practitioner, an adult gerontology nurse practitioner, a neonatal nurse or a psychiatric nurse practitioner as long as he or she becomes a licensed nurse practitioner.
+With a doctorate in nursing, professionals can practice as psychiatric mental health nurses, family nurse practitioners, adult gerontology nurse practitioners, neonatal nurses, or psychiatric nurse practitioners, as long as they become a licensed nurse practitioner.

 Advanced practice nurses benefit from a higher level of autonomy when caring for patients because of their specialized skills and academic preparation.
-These nurses can open their own clinics and are entitled to practice without doctors’ supervision in 23 states.
-DNP programs educate nurse practitioners who want to develop their independence as healthcare providers.
+These nurses can open their own clinics and are entitled to practice without a doctor’s supervision in 23 states.
+Online DNP programs educate nurse practitioners who want to develop their independence as healthcare providers.

 Lead Healthcare into the Future